greylabel/mac-dev-playbook/docs/macos-and-app-manual-config.md

 - Settings -> Advanced -> Automatically index Git repositories = unchecked

 ## Cloud Services

 ### Github

-Visit the [GitHub SSH key settings page](https://github.com/settings/ssh/new) to upload your public key as both an _Authentication Key_ and a _Signin Key_.
+Visit the [GitHub SSH key settings page](https://github.com/settings/ssh/new) to upload your public key as both an _Authentication Key_ and a _Signing Key_.

 ### Gitlab

 Visit the [User settings -> SSH Keys page](https://gitlab.com/-/profile/keys) to upload your public key with Usage type = Authentication & Signing